payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/cancel-the-recurring-payment-for-cards.md

     <tr>
       <td>si_consent_action</td>
       <td>
         This parameter will be returned only if a modify subscription request has been received.
-In other cases, this field will not be returned.<br>
+In other cases, this field will not be returned.<br/>
-        Values can be<br>
+        Values can be<br/>
-        modify<br>
+        modify<br/>
-        cancel<br>
+        cancel<br/>
         If, in billing details, the action was to modify, then to validate whether the subscription was modified, this fields need to be validated in response.
 If this field is not sent in response of modify request, then even if transaction is success, then money would have got deducted but the subscription would not have been modified.
       </td>
     </tr>